 - “Complicating factors” such as living in a nursing home or group care home

-Where The VA Will Send The First Vaccines
+Where The VA Intended The First Vaccines To Go

-There are 37 VA sites where the first COVID-19 vaccinations will take place within the Department of Veterans Affairs:
+There were 37 original VA sites where the first COVID-19 vaccinations were intended to take place within the Department of Veterans Affairs:

 - Bedford (MA) VA Health Care System

 - Ann Arbor (MI) VA Health Care System

 - Minneapolis (MN) VA Health Care System

 - Harry S Truman Memorial Veterans Hospital (Columbia MO)

 - Louis (MO) VA Health Care System